is to handle

 employing entities, trade unions and the government.
 Collective labour law

 relates to the tripartite relationship between employee, employer and

-union.
+.
 Individual labour law concerns employees' rights at work and

 through the contract for work.
 Employment standards are social norms (in